thinkUXca/jekyll-now/_posts/2017-06-16-The-Best-Free-Survye_Tools.md

 * **Free Plan Show-stopper**: you can't create matrix questions.
 * Can't customize the look and feel of your survey.

-This drawbacks are unfortunate, because other aspects of the tool are very well done.
+These drawbacks are unfortunate, because other aspects of the tool are very well done.

 ### SurveyHero ###